-Artists Juliet Robson and Rachel Jacobs will be creating interventions at Kingwood Common to explore how we perceive time in terms of past, present, future, the seasons and our own personal perceptions of time and change, in contrast to the transformations and transitions of the environments that we inhabit.
+Artists Juliet Robson and Rachel Jacobs will be creating interventions at Rotherfield Peppard and Kingwood Common to explore how we perceive time in terms of past, present, future, the seasons and our own personal perceptions of time and change, in contrast to the transformations and transitions of the environments that we inhabit.
 The Future Machine will appear alongside these interventions, to celebrate the end of Winter and bring people together to think about the future and environmental change.

 We will be developing potato, sun and water clocks, which will also help power parts of the Future Machine and help it keep time.

-We hope to engage with the local community of Kingwood, building on the people we talked to during the research and development period in 2018.
+We hope to engage with the local community, building on the people we talked to during the research and development period in 2018.